-- Use only WPA-2.
-If you have wireless at home don’t use WEP, use WPA.
-If your devices don’t support the current WPA2 standard it is time to upgrade.
+- Use only WPA2 or WPA3.
+Don’t use WEP, use WPA2 or WPA3.
+If your devices don’t support the current WPA3 standard; it is time to upgrade.

 - Change the web management password. password to access web management interface to a secure >12 password as detailed above.

 - Use a strong PSK (PreShared Key).
-Set up WPA2 PSK (pre shared key) at the very least with a very long PSK (>33 characters).
+Set up WPA2/WPA3 PSK (pre shared key) at the very least with a very long PSK (≤63 characters).

-- Update your firmware (software on the device).
+- Update your firmware (The firmware is the software that runs on an embedded device such as your wireless router).
 See vendor site for details.

 Wireless while traveling

 - Connect to valid networks only.
 Check with the hotel, conference, coffee shop for the valid SSID or network name.

 - Trust not wifi networks.
 Don’t connect to random access points for “free internet” as you may become a victim of cyber criminals.

 - Use a VPN.
 A (Virtual Private Network) if the information resource you are connecting to is of any importance.
 I.e. banking or financial services.
 There are many commercial VPN services if you find it complex to set one up to your home network.

 - Smart phones & tablets have sensitive data.
 Mobile devices store a treasure trove of personal information such as: Applications, appointments, contacts, email, pictures, banking Information, company VPN connections, and even our social media accounts/passwords.

 - Setup password on your device.
 As long and complex as your software will allow.
 Additionally devices now support biometrics which is something quite effective.